MounyaK/TokuRaku-Releases/README.md

 ## How To Use
 * Choose a PDF file made with japanese characters.
-* In the PDFviewer make a long press near the characters you want to recognize and drag the box.
+* In the PDF viewer make a long press near the characters you want to recognize and drag the box.
 Release the press when you're done.
 * In the pop-up dialog, select the wanted kanjis and click on the "+" button.
 * double-click on the page to display the searched kanjis.
 To display more details, click on a kanji card.
 * you can navigate through pages by clicking on the page, then on the page indicator.